Segedunum / Wallsend Roman Fort

 The image below is of the original Roman Wall remains, and of a section of wall built in the 1990s to show what Hadrian's Wall would have been like when complete.

-This part of the site is situated across the main road from the main site, about a 50 yard walk.
+This part of the site is across the main road from the main site, about a 50 yard walk.

 Wallsend Roman Wall image